jsettlers/settlers-remake/README.md

 After that, follow the detailed installation instructions for you platform.

 ### Windows, Linux, Mac OS
-1. Install "The Settlers III" or a demo version of it.
+1. Install "The Settlers III" or a demo version ([Settlers III Amazons Demo](http://www.siedler-maps.de/downloads.php?action=download&downloadid=41)) of it.
 Don't worry, if it is not running on your OS, we only need the graphics and sound files.
 2. Download the newest stable [release of JSettlers*.zip / JSettlers*.tar.bz2](https://github.com/jsettlers/settlers-remake/releases) (this also includes the MapEditor).
 3. Unpack the downloaded archive to wherever you want JSettlers' installation to be.
 4. Open the unpacked file named "config.prp" with a text editor.
 Update the line starting with